AESTHET1C/Backglass-2-Library/README.md

 * NORM_SCROLL
 * FAST_SCROLL

-`void displayNumberOfBalls(byte balls)` – Overrides the four decimal points to show the given number of balls.
+`void showNumberOfBalls(byte balls)` – Overrides the four decimal points to show the given number of balls.
 The override is cancelled upon calling clearDisplay().

 `void setDecimalPoints(bool a, bool b, bool c, bool d)` – Overrides the four decimal points.
 The override is cancelled upon calling clearDisplay().

 `void setDecimalPoints(byte decimal_data)` – Same as above, but using a byte input rather than four booleans.
 LSB is right-most decimal point.

-`int getRemainingTextCharacters()` – Returns the remaining number of characters to scroll.
+`int getRemainingScrollCharacters()` – Returns the remaining number of characters to scroll.

 ### Serial